alphalemon/alphalemon-docs/add-custom-block.rst

 by AlphaLemon CMS to render the block, which is assigned to **editor** variable in the parent template.

-To have the editor injected into the button tag, change the code has follows
+To have the editor injected into the button tag, you must add the **{{ editor|raw }}** instruction into the html tag which will be updated, in our case the button tag.

+Change the code has follows

 .. code-block:: jinja

     <button class="btn{{ button_type }}{{ button_attribute }}{{ button_tutorial_block }}{{ button_enabled }}" {{ editor|raw }}>{{ button_text }}</button>

-The base template simple adds the **data-editor="true"** attribute to the html tag that must be enabled for editing.
-In this case the **{{ editor|raw }}** has been written into the button tag.
+The instruction just added, simple adds the **data-editor="true"** attribute to the html tag which is replaced with the editor data, when the page is rendered

-When the page is rendered, this attribute is replaced with the editor data.

 The editor template
 ~~~~~~~~~~~~~~~~~~~